yui-mhcp/yui-mhcp/README.md

 - [x] [Search text in audios / videos](https://github.com/yui-mhcp/speech_to_text)
 - [x] [Live transcription / subtitle generation](https://github.com/yui-mhcp/speech_to_text) : some models tend to be accurate enough for transcription but they will be further improved
 - [x] [Text-To-Speech logger](https://github.com/yui-mhcp/text_to_speech) : `logging`-based logger that reads your logs with `TTS` models
+- [x] [Optical Character Recognition (OCR)](https://github.com/yui-mhcp/ocr) : this projects allows to detect text in an image, and performs OCR on the detected text

 ### Available applications

-- [Ezcast with STT](https://github.com/yui-mhcp/ezcast) : video player with additional `Speech-To-Text (STT)` support allowing to search text in videos !

 ### Application / features ideas